Johanawan/JohanAwan/README.md

 ### Hi there 👋

-My name is Johan Awan, and I love learning programming and web technologies:
+My name is Johan Awan, and I love building products, programming and web technologies:

 - 🔭 I’m currently working on ...
 Using full-stack frameworks (django or node.js) to build web technologies.
 - 🌱 I’m currently learning ...
 Django/Python/HTML/CSS/JS and would like to pick up React or Angular in the near future.